therealdavids/codeissoftware/_posts/2018-10-06-A-Call-for-Contributors.md

 # A call for contributors.
 Very seriously!

 By now, you may have heard about David and I's very serious attempt to create <b>the world's most compatible thing™</b>.
 Our first public response to a request for speaking was posted a few weeks back at [ aVerySerious.website](http://aVerySerious.website).
-(Which, BTW, is performant, responsible and accessible out of the the box!)
+(Which, BTW, is performant, responsive and accessible out of the the box!)

 This post tries to capture our energy, society's need and the thing(s) we're building, and we hope you're on board.